Who Said Photography

 1. Take advantage of the rule of thirds

 Using the “rule of thirds” to create visually pleasing compositions in your photographs is a quick and easy technique.
 It’s a rule of thumb that says you should put the most important parts of your pictures near the points where two sets of parallel lines — one horizontal and one vertical — meet.
-It’s not hard to picture these lines, since they result from splitting your image into nine equal halves.
+It’s not hard to picture these lines since they result from splitting your image into nine equal halves.
 The most important parts of your images should be positioned close to these lines.
 Although this rule of thumb shines when capturing individuals, it may be put to use with almost any subject.
 The rule of thirds is a useful tool for achieving compositional balance in still photography.
 You may utilize the rule of thirds to create visual harmony in any kind of photo.
 In portraiture, it comes in handy for making sure the subject’s eyes are looking in the general direction of one of the crossings.
 When photographing landscapes, you may use it to make sure the horizon is level by lining up the frame with one of the corners.
 If you take pictures using the “rule of thirds,” you know they’ll be aesthetically beautiful and well-balanced.

 2. Study how other artists create balance